imran-information/imran-information/README.md

 ✨ Creating bugs since I wrote my first "Hello World" program!
   <br>
   🔍 Exploring **Next.js** and learning about server-side rendering (SSR) and static site generation (SSG).
-- 🌍 Working on a **tourism website**, focusing on performance and user experience.
   <br>
 🌍 Working on a **tourism website**, focusing on performance and user experience.
   <br>